OpenACD/oacd_hop/README.md

     ./rebar get-deps compile

-This will get required dependancies and package only what is absolutly needed for the plugin in './opacd_hop'.
+This will get required dependancies and package only what is absolutly needed for the plugin in './plugin'.

 Installing
 ==========

-Place the entire 'oacd_hop' directory in OpenACD's plugins directory.
+Copy the contents of the created './plugin' directory into OpenACD's plugins directory.
 Then in OpenACD's shell:

-    cpx:reload_plugins().
+    cpx:load_plugins(oacd_hop).